dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/acceptance-criteria.md

 Question: If a deliverable fails to meet the Acceptance Criteria at the solution level, what does it indicate about the project?
 A: The project budget has been exceeded
 B: The project is not on track to be accepted in its current state
-C: The team needs immediate reorganization
+C: The team needs immediate reorganization and restructuring
-D: Stakeholders are likely to request additional features
+D: Stakeholders are likely to request additional features and functionality
 Answer: B
 Explanation: If a deliverable fails to meet the Acceptance Criteria at any level, including the solution level, it indicates that the item (requirement, iteration, release, or solution) is not on track to be accepted in its current state.

 Question: How do Acceptance Criteria align with requirements in the business analysis process?
-A: They ensure that the project team adheres to organizational policies
+A: They ensure that the project team adheres to organizational policies and procedures
 B: They align directly and completely with the requirements and product information
 C: They serve as a legal contract between the project team and the stakeholders
 D: They outline the project management methodologies to be used